lcs2-iitd/ELL409-2401/_lectures/01_introduction.md

 ---
 type: lecture

-date: 2024-07-22T08:00:00+4:30
+date: 2024-07-22T08:00:00+5:30

 title: "Course Introduction"

-tldr: "An introduction to the course content, timeline and background."
+tldr: "An introduction to the course syllabus, timeline and background."

-hide_from_announcments: true
+hide_from_announcments: false

 thumbnail: /_images/lecs/01.png